huskyhania/OP-Web-Application-IaC/README.md

 ```
 During configuration, you’ll need your AWS Access Key ID, Secret Access Key, and region.

-5. If you're using iOS or Windows, download Docker Desktop and start it before continuing
+5. If you're using iOS or Windows, download Docker Desktop and start it before continuing.
+You can find it here https://www.docker.com/products/docker-desktop/

-6. Bootstrap AWS account:
+6. If you are using a new AWS account, you need to bootstrap it:
 ```bash
 cdk bootstrap
 ```